Meditation & Mindfulness

 Benefits of meditation sessions during recovery

-There are a number of benefits to utilizing meditation sessions throughout the recovery process.
+There are a number of benefits to utilizing this form of alternative addiction therapy throughout the recovery process.
 Some of these benefits include:

 Immune Boosting: Meditation can help the body become even better prepared to face foreign intruders like bacteria and viruses.
 This can help to prevent illness and negative physical ailments throughout recovery.

 Stress Reduction: Meditation can help to calm both the mind and the body, giving individuals the time and place to become aware of their physical processes, thoughts, and emotions.
 This can evoke relaxation and relieve built-up stress and tension in the body that can lead to unwanted symptoms during recovery.
-In return, the stress reduction that comes with meditation can reduce unwanted symptoms of concurring mental health issues like mood disorders.
+In return, the stress reduction that comes with meditation is crucial to mental health programs such as anxiety treatment.

 Sleep Improvement: Many people in recovery have issues with staying asleep and getting healthy amounts of sleep.
 Meditation induces relaxation and stress reduction, which can help the body calm enough to get the sleep it needs.
 This can improve recovery outcomes as the side effects of not getting enough sleep can derail recovery efforts.